 This is no Michelin star recipe.
 I almost didn’t post it–but pride gets you nowhere.
 I know I can’t be the only one doing easy sides to make it through a busy day.
 Hope this helps you guys on your busy days too!

 And, if you’re looking for another easy side dish, try this from fellow blogger, Four Score Living: instant pot artichokes.
+Or, if you want to switch things up in the way you prep carrots, you could try this article: How to Make Carrot Salad by fellow blogger Cooking LSL.

 Check out these other delicious vegetable side dishes: